supertriodo/Arena-Tracker/Readme/More.md

 * Check the odds of minions/heroes dying when using bombers or missiles.
 [Learn more...](https://triodo.gitbook.io/arena-tracker-documentation/en/enemy-hand-tab#rng)

 ![Bomber](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/bomber.png)
-* Check the most popular cards played by your enemy on his next turn.
+* Check the most popular cards played by your enemy on their next turn.
 [Learn more...](https://triodo.gitbook.io/arena-tracker-documentation/en/enemy-hand-tab#popularlist)

 ![PopularList](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/popularList.png)
 * Check the cards (minions, spells and weapons) that died during the game on each side of the board.
 [Learn more...](https://triodo.gitbook.io/arena-tracker-documentation/en/graveyard-tab)